 What Can You Expect From a Master’s in Supply Chain Management Program?

 Typically, these programs can be completed in 18 months to two years, depending on whether you enroll full-time or part-time.
-Upon graduation, you’ll be ready to take on leadership roles — driving organizational success through strategic supply chain management.
+Upon graduation, you’ll be ready to take on leadership roles in the supply chain industry — driving organizational success through strategic supply chain management.

 Potential courses you’ll take in a master’s in supply chain management program